ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/build_hybrid_env.md

 ## Review and next steps

 You have learned how to build a basic Amazon EC2 hybrid environment and add the required tools to enable you to access and manage it from your client system.
-Next, read [Add your environment to AMPLIFY Central](/docs/central/mesh_management/add_env/) to learn how to add your environment to AMPLIFY Central.
+Next, read [Add your environment to Amplify Central](/docs/central/mesh_management/add_env/) to learn how to add your environment to Amplify Central.